CRM South Africa: What CRM System Should You Choose? (2023)

 Compared with its peers, Zoho has comparatively few global, very large customers for its sales offering.
-Additionally, it has comparatively few relationships with global (and South African) system implementers.
+It has comparatively few relationships with global (and South African) system implementers.

 Zoho has released comparatively few sales-specific enhancements in the past year, and comparatively few enhancements requested by customers.
-Instead, Zoho has emphasised platform improvements and capabilities that are applicable to the entire CRM suite.
+Instead, Zoho has emphasised platform improvements and capabilities that apply to the entire CRM suite.